hero4127/sampleAssignment/README.md

 ## Note :
-I was not getting the Imdb raiting in response from the api so I have Added static raiting to all Movies.
+I was not getting the Imdb raiting If I use search 's' in the Url 'http://www.omdbapi.com/?apikey=[yourkey]&s=[searchKeyWord]' but If I can get the Imdb rating if I use ImbdId in Url 'http://www.omdbapi.com/?i=[ImbdId]&apikey=[yourkey]' but Initially I don't have the ImbdId I can get the ImbdId from the above Url.
+So to Fix this I will have to call the url with ImbdId and I have to call this api 'n' number if times.
+Here 'n' refers to the total result fetched from search APi.
+So for now I have added static Imbd Rating.